markjprice/cs13net9/docs/errata/improvements.md

 Some readers copy the file instead of move it and then get errors.

 In the next edition, I will add a second sentence, "You must *move* the file and not *copy* it.
 If you copy it, you will have two classes with the same name and you will see the compiler warning `CS0436 The type 'NorthwindContext' in 'Northwind.DataContext.Sqlite\NorthwindContext.cs' conflicts with the imported type 'NorthwindContext' in 'Northwind.EntityModels.Sqlite, ...'."

+# Page 664 - Creating an empty ASP.NET Core project

+> Thanks to **kingace9371**/`kingace9371` in the Discord channel for asking a question about this on April 30, 2025 that prompted this improvement.

+First, this section is quite long (5 pages) so I will break it up with some extra headings.

+Second, I will add some explanation of the parts of `Program.cs`:

+In ASP.NET Core projects, in the `Program.cs` file, the code can be divided into five steps:
+1. Create a web application builder with default configuration, as shown in the following code:
+    ```cs
+    var builder = WebApplication.CreateBuilder(args);
+    ```
+2. Configure the `builder`.
+This includes registering dependency services by calling `AddX` methods on the `Services` collection, as shown in the following code:
+    ```cs
+    builder.Services.AddRazorComponents();
+    // Other service registrations and configuration.
+    ```
+3. At the end of the configuration section, call `Build` to make the web application object named `app` (this will make the `Services` collection read-only so you cannot add any more services), as shown in the following code:
+    ```cs
+    var app = builder.Build();
+    ```
+4. Register request and response handlers in the HTTP pipeline, as shown in the following code:
+    ```cs
+    app.UseHttpsRedirection();
+    // Other handler registrations and route mappings.
+    ```
+5. Run the host, as shown in the following code:
+    ```cs
+    app.Run();
+    ```

+On page 720, after Step 11, I will warn about a specific exception: The `InvalidOperationException: The service collection cannot be modified because it is read-only.` exception occurs if you try to register a depedency service *after* you have called `Build`.
+To fix it, move the service registration *before* you call `Build`.

 # Page 733 - Building web services using ASP.NET Core